chickenboot/chickenboot.github.com/_posts/2013-05-22-zurb-foundation-with-nanoc-part-3.md

 end
 {% endhighlight %}

-This changes the url we used above to `/blog/posts/2013/05/welcome-to-the-blog/` which is much nicer.
+This changes the url (using a [regular expression](http://en.wikipedia.org/wiki/Regular_expression)) above to `/blog/posts/2013/05/welcome-to-the-blog/` which is much nicer.

-Next on Dave's agenda: we can create a separate layout specifically for our blog posts, by creating a new file in the layouts folder.
+Next on Dave's agenda: we can create a new layout specifically for our blog posts, by creating a new file in the layouts folder.

 {% highlight bash %}
 vintageinvite$ subl layouts/post.haml